srli0724/srli0724/content/authors/admin/_index.md

 I'm a first year MS in Data Science student in the [DSI](https://datascience.columbia.edu/) at [Columbia University](https://www.columbia.edu/).
 Before that, I recieved my bachelor's degree in Physics from [LPS](http://www.lps.ecnu.edu.cn/) at [East China Norma Univeristy](https://www.ecnu.edu.cn/), and I was glad to be advisored by Prof. [Weiping Zhang](https://www.physics.sjtu.edu.cn/jsml/zhangweiping.html) and Prof. [Jin Qian](https://faculty.ecnu.edu.cn/_s41/qj2/main.psp) there.
 I was also fortunate to have worked with Dr. [Naiyan Wang](https://winsty.net/) at TuSimple, Dr. [Huishuai Zhang](https://www.microsoft.com/en-us/research/people/huzhang/) and Dr. [Da Yu](https://dayu11.github.io/) at MSRA during my undergraduate study.

 My research interests are privacy protection and multimodal in LLM, machine learning and AI4Science (especially with quantum and general physics).
-Please feel free to contatc with me if you have any interesting to work or collaborate with me!
+Please feel free to contatc with me if you have any interest to work or collaborate with me!

 I am open to a Ph.D.
 Candidate position for 2025 Spring or 2025 Fall entrance at Beijing, Hong Kong, Singapore or Tokyo.
 {style="text-align: justify;"}